- AGES 1 5

 When dancing instructions are too difficult to understand, he invents his own dance and calls it ‘The Grug’.
 When snails eat his cabbages, Grug plants more cabbages so there will be enough for both him and the snails.
-Ted Prior’s hugely popular character (with 110,000 Facebook fans!) is brought to life for this magical stage production for our very young theatre lovers.
+Ted Prior’s hugely popular character is brought to life for this magical stage production for our very young theatre lovers.

 Highlights from the Show